eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 ---
-title: "How to use RDF and the rdf4j framework"
+title: "Getting started with rdf4j"
 layout: "doc"
+hide_page_title: "true"
 ---

+# Getting started with rdf4j

 Getting started with RDF is not hard!
 In this tutorial, we go through the basics of what RDF is and how you can use it, and we show how you can use the Eclipse RDF4J framework to create, process, store, and query RDF data.
 We assume that you know a little about programming in Java, but no prior knowledge on RDF is assumed.

 TIP: The code examples in this tutorial are available for download from the [examples directory in the rdf4j-doc GitHub repository](https://github.com/eclipse/rdf4j-doc/tree/master/examples).
 We encourage you to download these examples and play around with them.
 The easiest way to do this is to download the GitHub repository in your favorite Java IDE as an Apache Maven project.

-# Introducing RDF
+## Introducing RDF

 The [Resource Description Framework (RDF)]([World Wide Web Consortium (W3C)](https://www.w3.org/TR/rdf11-primer/) is a standard (or more accurately, a "recommendation") formulated by the )(https://www.w3.org/).
 The purpose of RDF is to provide a framework for expressing information about resources in a machine-processable, interoperable fashion.